stonepros/stone/doc/start/hardware-recommendations.rst

 required to service a client's need to read or write data.
 You should also consider what percentage of the overall data the cluster stores on each host.
-If the percentage on a particular host is large and the host fails, it can lead to problems such as exceeding the ``full ratio``,  which causes Ceph to halt operations as a safety precaution that prevents data loss.
+If the percentage on a particular host is large and the host fails, it can lead to problems such as exceeding the ``full ratio``,  which causes Stone to halt operations as a safety precaution that prevents data loss.

 When you run multiple OSDs per host, you also need to ensure that the kernel